nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 In 2015 Vinyals, Oriol, et al. published the paper *Show and Tell: A Neural Image Caption Generator*, in which they proposed for the first time an **end-to-end system** for neural image caption generation, inspired by the **encoder-decoder** architectures previously proposed in the field of Machine Translation.

-Their model architecture is composed of a **Convolutional Neural Network** used as an encoder for the image (Show) and a **Recurrent Neural Network** which receives the image encoding as an input and produces a caption for the image (Tell).
-In this way they put together the best Deep Learning architectures for working with images (CNN) and with sequence data (RNN).
-Today, RNN are being substituted by **Transformers** for NLP tasks, but they are still extensively used for working with other types of sequences (and they were the state-of-the-art for neural text processing in 2015).
+Their model architecture is composed of a **Convolutional Neural Network** used as an encoder for the image (Show) and a **Recurrent Neural Network** which receives the image encoding as input and produces a caption for the image (Tell).
+In this way, they put together the best Deep Learning architectures for working with images (CNN) and with sequence data (RNN).
+Today, RNNs are being substituted by **Transformers** for NLP tasks, but they are still extensively used for working with other types of sequences (and they were the state-of-the-art for neural text processing in 2015).

 Mathematically, we want to train a Neural Network for producing the sequence of words <span>$S$</span> that maximizes the conditional probability <span>$p(S|I)$</span>, where <span>$I$</span> is the input image.